-I first came cross Yoga Nidra whilst in Peru.
-I was visiting a small town full of alternative healing wonders; shamanic pharmacies and crystal stores by the bountiful.
-Keen on taking in the full visitor experience, upon seeing a poster for a Yoga Nidra class I thought, why not?
-The sleeping woman pictured certainly looked blissful.
+Yoga Nidra first entered my life whilst travelling.
+I was visiting a tiny Peruvian town full of alternative healing wonders.
+Upon seeing a poster for Yoga Nidra class I thought, why not?
+The sleeping woman pictured looked blissful.

-I arrived at the class later that night, to find that I was the only participant.
-Briskly locked in a darkened room with the instructor, I was asked to leave my possessions in the corner and to lie on the floor, with my eyes closed.
-Ready for what seemed like quite possibly the end… I was instead taken on the magnificent journey that constitutes Yoga Nidra.
+I was the only participant later that evening.
+Briskly locked in a darkened room, I was asked to leave my possessions in the corner, lie down and close my eyes.
+Ready for what seemed like possibly the end – I was instead taken on the magnificent journey that is Yoga Nidra.

 What is it?

-This is achieved through a gentle withdrawal from the 5 senses (pratyahara).
-With four internalised, only our hearing remains, connecting with the guided instructions.
-These instructions include guided visualisation, relaxed concentration and compassionate observation techniques.
-This allows us to withdraw from a focus on our senses in the external world, and to rather move into deeper layers of awareness within the wider mind.
+We’re achieving this through a gentle withdrawal from the 5 senses (pratyahara).
+With four internalised, only hearing remains – connecting us with a chosen prompt.
+Prompts could include guided visualisation, relaxed concentration or observation techniques.
+From here, we begin moving into deeper layers of awareness of the wider mind.

 What happens to the body?

-This begins with focused breathing methods, which first trigger a relaxation response in the body.
-This balances the sympathetic and parasympathetic nervous systems .
-Meanwhile, the brain shifts from beta (an active state) to alpha (a more relaxed state).
-In the alpha state, serotonin (a mood-regulating hormone) is released, calming you down.
-Shifting your brain into an alpha state initiates a process of ‘powering down’ to rest.
+We begin with focused breathing methods, triggering a relaxation response in the body.
+Here, we’re balancing sympathetic and parasympathetic nervous systems .
+With this, we’re shifting the brain from beta (an active state) to alpha (a more relaxed state).
+Alpha states release serotonin, which is a mood-regulating hormone.
+Entering an Alpha state also means initiating a process of ‘powering down.’

-After alpha, you’ll move into a deep alpha and high theta brain-wave state.
+From here, we begin moving into a Deep alpha and High theta brain-wave state.
 This is also known as the dream state, or REM sleep.
-In theta, things slow down to 4-8 thoughts per second.
+We’re slowing down to 4-8 thoughts per second in Theta.
 Emotional integration and release happens here, as well as Super Learning.
 Artists and children often experience theta activity.

-Following theta, you are guided to delta.
-Thoughts take place here only 1-3.9 times per second.
-This is a restorative state, where cortisol (a stress hormone) dissipates from your system.
-Unfortunately not enough people are reaching deep states of theta or delta on a regular basis, meaning they’re not giving their bodies a chance to restore their systems or power down fully.
+Many of us aren’t reaching deep states of theta or delta, on a regular basis.
+This mean we’re not giving our bodies a chance to restore their systems.
 Studies have shown that those with depression sit within beta and alpha states, never or only rarely going into theta or delta.

 What are the benefits?

-One study has shown that a one hour session of Yoga Nidra, is as restorative as 3-4hrs of deep, restful sleep.
-The ongoing practice yoga nidra has been found to reduce tension and anxiety significantly.
-This has obvious healing implications for autonomic symptoms of high stress such as headaches, chest pain, digestive issues, and other stress-related chronic illnesses.
+Studies have shown that one hour of Yoga Nidra is as restorative as 3-4 hours of deep sleep.
+Its ongoing practice significantly reduces tension and anxiety.
+This has obvious healing implications for autonomic symptoms of stress such as: headaches, chest pain, digestive issues and so on.

-Resting in this state of awareness, Yoga Nidra can also help awaken you to unconscious barriers such as long-held fears, self limiting thoughts and destructive emotions.
-It has even been used to help soldiers suffering from PTSD.
+Yoga Nidra can also help awaken one to unconscious barriers such as long-held fears, self limiting thoughts and destructive emotions.
+Soldiers suffering from PTSD have used this method.

-On the other hand, the practice can encourage personal growth and transformation.
-Yoga nidra often begins with a Sankalpa (heart-felt intention), a resolve that you can impress on your subconscious mind during practice.
-San refers to an association with a higher cause, Kalpa means vow.
-Some suggestions from Sarawsati’s book include ‘I am a positive force for the evolution of others,’ or ‘I achieve total health.*
+Ultimately, it’s a practice that encourages personal growth.
+We often begin Yoga Nidra with a Sankalpa (heart-felt intention).
+This is essentially a resolve that one impresses on the subconscious mind during practice.
+Some suggestions from Sarawsati’s book include; ‘I am a positive force for the evolution of others,’ or ‘I achieve total health.*